-- 15.1 If you require a leave of absence, you must do so in writing either by letter, email, or by completing a leave of absence request form.
+- 17.1 If you require a leave of absence, you must do so in writing either by letter, email, or by completing a leave of absence request form.
 These can be requested from the main reception of each academy and addressed to the attention of the Academy Principal.
-The Principal will make the overall decision as to whether or not to authorise any leave of absence requested during term time and/or to initiate a penalty notice for the holiday taken.
-All holidays should be taken during the school's allocated holidays or there is the possibility of a penalty notice being requested by the Local Authority. - 15.2 Leave will only be granted in exceptional circumstances at the Principal's discretion and will be decided on an individual basis taking account of any contextual information provided by the parent/carer.
+The Principal will make the overall decision as to whether to authorise any leave of absence requested during term time and/or to initiate a penalty notice for the holiday taken.
+All holidays should be taken during the school's allocated holidays or there is the possibility of a penalty notice being requested by the Local Authority. - 17.2 Leave will only be granted in exceptional circumstances at the Principal's discretion and will be decided on an individual basis taking account of any contextual information provided by the parent/carer.
 The Principal's decision will be final and communicated in writing to the parent.
-Parents are invited to contact the Academy Principal should they feel that there are exceptional circumstances relating to the requested leave. - 15.3 Parents have the right to appeal the decision in writing to the Local Governing Body (LGB) Chair within 5 days of the decision.
+Parents are invited to contact the Academy Principal should they feel that there are exceptional circumstances relating to the requested leave. - 17.3 Parents have the right to appeal the decision in writing to the Local Governing Body (LGB) Chair within 5 days of the decision.
 Any appeal must outline reasons for reconsideration.
 LGB appeals will be heard within 15 days of receipt.

-16. Vulnerable pupils
+18. Vulnerable pupils

-16.1 Social workers, as well as parents/carers, will be contacted in the event of an absence.
-This primarily applies to children on an active Child Protection Plan or Child In Need plan and will be triggered on the first day of absence.
+18.1 Social workers, as well as parents/carers, will be contacted in the event of an absence.
+This primarily applies to children on an active Child Protection Plan or Child in Need plan and will be triggered on the first day of absence.
 Any failure to make contact will also result in a home visit.

-17. Request for Service
+19. Request for Service

-- 17.1 We will request intervention from Education Welfare Service for pupils whose unauthorised absence is above 10%.
+- 19.1 We will request intervention from Education Welfare Service for pupils whose unauthorised absence is above 10%.
 The Trust Attendance and Welfare Lead will identify those pupils who need Education Welfare involvement.
-A referral will then be made, we will gather the evidence and this will be sent to the Education Welfare Service, all letters and correspondence from alternative providers in regards to attendance at the named provisions will also be used as evidence to support the referral. - 17.2 Prior to the Trust Attendance and Welfare Lead requesting legal action, parents/carers will receive at least one warning letter and will also be invited in for an attendance meeting to discuss the concerns we have regarding attendance.
-We aim to resolve attendance issues by being as flexible and supportive as possible with pupils' various needs and concerns.
+A referral will then be made, we will gather the evidence, and this will be sent to the Education Welfare Service, all letters and correspondence from alternative providers regarding attendance at the named provisions will also be used as evidence to support the referral. - 19.2 Prior to the Trust Attendance and Welfare Lead requesting legal action, parents/carers will receive at least one warning letter and will also be invited in for an attendance meeting to discuss the concerns we have regarding attendance.
+We aim to resolve attendance issues by being as flexible and supportive as possible with pupils' various needs and concerns. - 19.3 The Attendance Team will provide access to wider support services to remove the barriers to attendance.

-18. Authorised and Unauthorised Absences
+20. Authorised and Unauthorised absences